agent2agent¶

 | Calling `open` every turn | Call it once (or use `/a2a open`).
 The hook handles polling; the watch chain handles idle delivery. |

 | Invoking `watch` or `drain` directly from the operator turn | Protocol-internal.
 Use `/a2a open` (which dispatches the bg watch chain) and `/a2a close` (which tears it down).
-Direct invocation will hold the lockfile and starve the slash command. |
+Direct invocation holds the lockfile and starves the slash command. |

 | Reading bodies inside the hook | The hook only calls `notify`, never `read` / `peek` / `check`.
 Adding `read` to the hook would create a prompt-injection vector. |